 Directly or through third parties, LS&CO. designs, markets, and sells jeans, casual and dress pants, tops, shorts, skirts, jackets, footwear, and related accessories for men, women, and children.
 Company-operated and online stores generated about 26% of fiscal 2015 (ended November) revenues (with more than half that coming from its online stores alone) as compared to 25% during the prior year.

-LS&CO. distributes its Levi’s and Dockers products through more than 530 company-operated stores located in 33 countries, including the US, and through the online stores it operates.
-The company distributes its Levi’s and Dockers products nationwide through chain retailers and department stores; outside the US, it distributes products primarily to department stores, specialty retailers, and nearly 2,800 franchised and other brand-dedicated stores.
+LS&CO. distributes its Levi’s and Dockers products through more than 656 company-operated stores located in about 31 countries, including the US, and through the third-party and first-party online stores.
+The company distributes its Levi’s and Dockers products nationwide through chain retailers and department stores.
+Outside the US, it distributes products primarily to department stores, specialty retailers, and nearly 2,100 franchised and other brand-dedicated stores.

 Sales and Marketing

-A multi-channel marketer, LS&CO. sells its products in more than 50,000 retail locations in 110-plus countries.
+A multi-channel marketer, LS&CO. sells its products in more than 50,000 retail locations worldwide.
 Its brands lend themselves to a variety of retail formats, including chain retailers (JCPenney, Kohl's, Wal-Mart, and Target), department stores (Macy's, Nordstrom, and Barney's), and company-operated e-commerce sites and online stores of other retailers.
 Sales to its top 10 wholesale customers have accounted for approximately 31% of revenues for each of the fiscal years 2015, 2014, and 2013.

 Altogether, LS&CO. spent $276.4 million on advertising in FY2015, up from $272.8 million and $274 million in fiscal years 2014 and 2013, respectively.

 LS&CO. has struggled to grow its revenues over the past few years.
 Its profits, however, have risen more than 50% since 2011 as it's managed to cut its overhead costs and interest expenses by paying down its long-term debt.